networkitout/Proxmox/README.md

 # Proxmox VE 8 to 9 Upgrade Preparation Script - Non-Enterprise/ Community Edition
 Generated with Gemini, tested by a human.

 This was specific to my use case but it should be appropriate for Intel based systems.
+This also for the non-enterprise version I have in my home lab.
+Although it may work for the paid version too,  I have not tested that.

 ![Proxmox VE](https://img.shields.io/badge/Proxmox%20VE-8%20%E2%9E%9A%209-orange)